Dante Di Loreto: Move to production

 Di Loreto supervised film development and US theatrical operations for Bill Kenwright Ltd., the largest production company in the United Kingdom.
 Di Loreto later produced several shows for cable and broadcast television as well as a selection of films.
 His production credits include Pretty/Handsome, My Louisiana Sky, Temple Grandin and Die, Mommie, Die!, which was awarded the Sundance Film Festival’s Special Jury Prize.

 Partnership with Ryan Murphy

-Di Loreto joined up with Ryan Murphy on a number of different projects, most notably Glee and American Horror Story.
+Di Loreto joined up with Ryan Murphy on several different projects, most notably Glee and American Horror Story.
 Additionally, he's worked on The New Normal and The Glee Project.
-He is currently the President of Ryan Murphy Television.
+He was the President of Ryan Murphy Television.
 Di Loreto made his directorial debut with the season six episode "Transitioning".

 Personal life

 Di Loreto serves as a board member for Direct Relief and Center Theatre Group.

 He currently resides in Los Angeles, California, and has twin sons.